smanqele/bmw-petrol-engines/README.md

 Once the project has been cloned simply run under the root folder this command: mvn install dockerfile:build

-After the build run the project in one two modes:
+After the build, run the project in one of two modes:
 1) Run with visible console: docker run -p 4040:4040 -t bmw_repo/bmw-petrol-engines OR
 2) Run as a background process: docker run -d -p 4040:4040 -t bmw_repo/bmw-petrol-engines